jarviscanada/jarvis_data_eng_HassanAkbar/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HassanAkbar/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_HassanAkbar/tree/master/core_java)]:

-  - JDBC App: JDBC (Java Database Connectivity) is the Java API that manages connecting to a database, issuing queries and commands, and handling result sets obtained from the database.
+  - JDBC App: Implemented a Java Database Connectivity app that manages connecting to a database.
+Application allow user to perform CRUD operation by using SQL queries and commands, and handling result sets obtained from the database.
+The application was implemented by using PostgresSQL, Maven, Docker and Java.
-  - Grep App: Application work just like the Linux grep command.
-The Java Grep Application searches files in the directory, and regex pattern matching with strings within the files.
-This application includes two different implementations of reading and writing files, one using BuffererReader and FileOutputStream and the other using Lambda and Stream APIs.
-This application implements Maven as a java tool to streamline the build process.
-The app was packaged using Maven and saved to Docker Hub as a Docker Image where it can be pulled and run.
+  - Grep App: Grep Application was designed to perform exactly same as Linux grep command.
+Application searches files in the directory, and regex pattern matching with strings within the files and output the results into separate file.
+The application was packaged using Maven and saved to Docker Hub as a Docker Image where it can be pulled and run.

 ## Highlighted Projects